Funding an Expensive Music Education.

 On the downside: you also really need the scholarships more at a bigger school, because the larger schools are so much more expensive than private instructors who teach from their private studio.

 In addition: private instructors usually offer packages with discounts.

 Skip this next paragraph if you know what credit cards are and how they work.
 This is for the rare individual or younger person who has questions about funding music education with credit cards.

 I can imagine this might seem odd that I am including info about how credit cards work here.

-I still now remember my complete suprise and confusion when a teller in Boston at some store or bank back then asked me: “Debit or credit?”
+I still now remember my complete surprise and confusion when a teller in Boston at some store or bank back then asked me: “Debit or credit?”

 I froze, blanked out, and had no idea what was asked of me.

 Up till age 28, I had never owned or used a credit card before.

 So this might not be as “odd” as many might think.
 I’ve actually, in recent years, occasionally been asked for info about credit cards by younger students who wanted to buy large packages upfront.
 So here it goes:

 - A credit card is basically like a mini-loan, where you get a card that allows you to buy stuff with, and that you pay off later.